UPDATE: Guide to Legal Research in the Dominican Republic

 By Marisol Florén Romero

-Marisol Florén Romero is the Foreign & International Law Librarian at Florida International University (FIU) College of Law.
+Marisol Florén Romero is the Assistant Director for Library Services and Foreign & International Law Librarian at Florida International University (FIU) College of Law.

 Table of Contents

 1.2.1.
 Legislative Power

 2.3.2.
 Labor Courts